-- Components are sourced from the Ecoinvent provider which best represents Shenzhen, China - The components are transported via a combination of truck and container ship from Shenzhen to Thailand for assembly. - Printed Circuit Board Assembly, unit assembly and packaging take place in Bangkok, Thailand. - The finished article is transport via a combination of truck and airplane to Frankfurt, Germany. - The use phase assumes the item is used in Germany. - Recycling takes place within the EU in accordance with EU regulations in Germany.
+- Components are sourced from the Ecoinvent provider which best represents Shenzhen, China - The components are transported via a combination of truck and container ship from Shenzhen to Thailand for assembly. - Printed Circuit Board Assembly, unit assembly and packaging takes place in Bangkok, Thailand. - The finished article is transport via a combination of truck and airplane to Mumbai, India for the 1100 and to Frankfurt, Germany for the 1250. - The use phase assumes the item is used in India for the 1100 and Germany for the 1250. - Recycling takes place within the EU in accordance with EU regulations in Germany and WEEE recycling also takes place in India.